 called me to do at this stage of my life.
 So why hasn’t my writing journey been

 what I anticipated it would be?
 Especially since God reminded me, “Because of

 what I’ve called you to do.”
-I know now that all those experiences have set the
+I know now that all my experiences in life, the

 The voice of our writing is usually an extension of our life experiences.
 I

 write/want to write about real life issues Christians face.
 As my own